 Here are the common types of Stylus I’ve seen so far:

-- Conductive Rubber Stylus – This is the most common stylus we can buy in most stores that sells accessories for mobile phones.
+- Conductive Rubber Stylus – This is the most common stylus we can buy in most stores that sell accessories for mobile phones.
 These were the rubber tips.
-They were inaccurate because of it’s wide tip.
+They were inaccurate because of their wide tip.
 They are the cheapest too.
-The unbranded versions of it sucks but it’s quite bearable for some brands like Adonit and Wacom.
+The unbranded versions of it suck but it’s quite bearable for some brands like Adonit and Wacom.

-- Capacitive Stylus – This is a conductive stylus too but it needs power to be used.
+- Capacitive Stylus – This is a conductive stylus too but it needs the power to be used.
 It usually has a metal tip and operates with batteries.
 This is the one we’re going to review today.
-This is also compatible in most capacitive touchscreen devices.
+This is also compatible with most capacitive touchscreen devices.

-- Active Stylus – This is a power operated stylus which usually requires pairing with the device you’re using to get better experience.
-Most active stylus are more accurate because of pressure sensitivity and palm rejection.
+- Active Stylus – This is a power-operated stylus that usually requires pairing with the device you’re using to get a better experience.
+The most active stylus is more accurate because of pressure sensitivity and palm rejection.
 They are perfect for artists and professionals.
 Having that said, these were the most expensive too.
 They also work on limited devices only.

 Why did I purchase it by the way?

-- As you could see on the photos, this is about the same size of a pen.
-My mom even mistakenly grabbed it and attempted to write it on a paper.
+- As you could see in the photos, this is about the same size as a pen.
+My mom even mistakenly grabbed it and attempted to write it on paper.